yogeshdhaliya/yogeshdhaliya/README.md

 <br clear="both">

-<h3 align="center">Welcome to my GitHub portfolio, where you can explore my personal projects as a data enthusiast!</h3>
+<h2 align="center">Welcome to my GitHub portfolio, where you can explore my personal projects</h2>

 ###